Calebe94/WOIEMugen/readme.txt

 =====================================================================

 Thanks to:
-- All our beta testers.
+- All our alpha and beta testers.
 - Everyone who contributed to us in any way.
 - All of you who gave feedback to us.
 - Everyone responsible for the software libraries we used: